Moving WordPress from Subdirectory to Root – FAQ

 If you followed the instructions in my post “How do I move WordPress from a subdirectory to the root directory?” and you encountered any issues, please read the following list of frequently encountered issues.
+This FAQ is not for the process of physically moving WordPress from the subdirectory to the root but for troubleshooting the process where you change the General Settings and move and edit the index.php file in order to show the URLs for posts and pages from the root without actually having to move WordPress.

 Please comment below if you continue to have problems or write to me via my Contact form if you need personal assistance.
 If I can help you in less than 15 minutes, then I’m happy to do so for free.
-If the problem is more involved than that and requires me to login to your site and do the fix for you, then I charge $75/hour.
+If the problem is more involved than that and requires me to login to your site and do the fix for you, then I charge $95/hour.
 Usually, I can solve these problems in less than 1/2 hour.

 Verify the following: